phetsims/masses-and-springs/doc/model.md

 Masses are varied in mass value, but all share the same density.
 Masses are aware of what spring they are attached to.
 Please note that the term "mass" refers to the model object and the "mass value" refers to the mass of the object in kg.
 The size of the mass also corresponds to the mass value.
 All calculations are made considering the center of mass of the mass object.

-Spring object can have underdamped and overdamped oscillations depending on the coefficient value of the damping slider.
-The spring will continuously oscillate if the damping coefficient is at its minimum.
+The spring object can have underdamped and overdamped oscillations depending on the coefficient value of the damping slider.
+The spring will continuously oscillate if the damping coefficient is at its minimum (zero).
 The oscillation of the spring is dependent on the spring constant, mass value, damping coefficient, and gravity.
 Changing any of these values affects the oscillation pattern immediately.
 The length of the spring can be adjusted and essentially adds coils to the spring.

 The spring’s oscillation follows the general solution for damping as: ms^2+bs+k=0 with general solutions as: s=-b/2m ± sqrt(b2-4mk)/2m.
 Complex number integration is used for values where b^2-4mk<0  or b^2-4mk> 0.